exaspace/async-log4j-jdbc/README.md

 You can keep an eye on how many messages have been inserted into the database:

-    docker-compose exec  postgres psql -U postgres -c 'select count(*) from applog'
+    docker compose exec  postgres psql -U postgres -c 'select count(*) from applog'

 Ok, now let's stop the database server!

-    docker-compose stop postgres  # ...we will soon observe messages being buffered to memory while the database is down
+    docker compose stop postgres  # ...we will soon observe messages being buffered to memory while the database is down

 As soon as docker stops the database, you will see an exception logged by the appender, and it will tell you that log messages are being queued in RAM (and you will see periodic reports about the queue size).